The World’s Best Breads (and How to Make Them)

 Soda bread is typically associated with Irish culture, but the truth is you can find soda bread throughout history all over the place — even the early Americas.

-But soda bread as we know it in Ireland is made from soft wheat, like cake or pastry flour, as well as buttermilk, and, of course, baking soda.
+Soda bread as we know it in Ireland is made from soft wheat, like cake or pastry flour, as well as buttermilk, and, of course, baking soda.
 The buttermilk reacts with the baking soda to create bubbles of carbon dioxide, which gives soda bread its distinct flavor and texture.

 If it's hearty Irish fare you're after, look no further than Boston.
 And if it's soda bread, Greenhills Bakery in Dorchester has some of the best.